La Toya Jackson: 1988–1991: Public notoriety, abuse and exile from the Jackson family

+1992–2002: Further notoriety, financial difficulties, and escape

 In 1992, Jackson signed a contract with the Moulin Rouge in Paris to star in her own revue, Formidable.
 Jackson was to perform two shows a night, six nights a week.
 Jackson was the highest-paid performer in the cabaret's history, earning a reported $5 million.
 Though Formidable was successful, selling out on most nights, Jackson departed half-way into her year-long contract owing the nightclub $550,000 in damages.
 In October 1992, while taping an Exotic Club Tour in Minneapolis Jackson approached sister Janet Jackson, also in town recording her fifth studio album with Jimmy Jam and Terry Lewis, to ask for help in escaping Gordon.
 Janet struck La Toya, accusing her elder sister of recording their conversation.

 In 1993 in their New York home, Gordon beat Jackson repeatedly with a heavy brass dining room chair, leaving Jackson with black eyes, swollen lip and chin "the size of a clenched fist", cuts requiring 12 mouth stitches and contusions on her face, arms, legs and back.
 Jackson lost consciousness during the beating, leading Gordon to believe she was dead.
 She recalled, "He called his friends and said, 'She's dead.
 I killed her,' because I was lying in a puddle of blood and I was out."
 Gordon was arrested but then released, claiming he beat Jackson in self-defense.